 Prime the gas in the new carburettors, choke on, transmission in neutral, ignition on.
 Prod the kickstarter to top of the compression stroke.
 Rise up on the kicker, right knee bent and then all weight transferred down through the kicker in a smooth motion.
 Nothing.
 Repeat the procedure and hear the first stumble of ignition.

 The third kick and music to my ears- the roar of a fresh Norton Commando engine.
 I burst into a happy victory yell, a mixture of satisfaction and relief.
 My grin felt like it would split my face in two.

-I was obsessed with motorcycles at a very young age (see “Blame Johnny Sombrero” lower down the page).
+I was obsessed with motorcycles at a very young age (see “Blame Johnny Sombrero”).
 I have owned a motorcycle since I turned sixteen and the variety has been interesting.
 In my day new riders followed a natural progression of engine size and power.
 I shudder when I hear of a new rider starting with a hundred horsepower motorcycle today and I’m saddened, but not shocked when I told the rider has crashed.

 My first bike was a Yamaha YG1 80cc.
 My father co-signed a loan and I rode that bike every day of my sixteenth summer to a Putnam tobacco farm where I earned the money to pay the loan off.
 I did some crazy things with that first bike.
 I rode to Mississauga on the 401 in December.
 It was so cold returning that I tucked in behind a transport to escape the wind.
 When that failed to keep me warm, I bought a newspaper to wear on my chest under my jacket at a truck stop.
 Almost burned out the hot air hand dryer in the men’s room trying to restore the feeling in my fingers.